top of page

 Editorial Set Presentation | NOSTALGIA

-Nostalgia allows us to feel homesick not only for a past we experienced but also for certain times and spaces we never lived, that sometimes never existed in the first place.
-Spaces, objects, icons or ideologies that take us to a time where, without knowing how or why, we find a strange feeling of belonging and comfort.
-Thus, as a way of responding to the current youth's strange need for escapism, the project "Nostalgia: this time isn't mine but it should be" appears.
-The project compiles a set of textual, photographic and ideographic references that come together to characterize this space in which the "nostalgic young person" is isolated.
+Nostalgia allows us to feel homesick not only for a past we experienced but also for certain times and spaces we never lived in, that sometimes never existed in the first place.
+Spaces, objects, icons, or ideologies that take us to a time where, without knowing how or why, we find a strange feeling of belonging and comfort.
+Thus, as a response to the current youth's strange need for escapism, the project "Nostalgia: this time isn't mine, but it should be" emerges.
+The project compiles a set of textual, photographic, and ideographic references that together characterize the space in which the "nostalgic young person" is isolated.

 2015